ganton000/ganton000/README.md

 My name is George Anton.
 I graduated from CUNY-City College with a MS in Mathematics.
 I am a Software Engineer at [Cognizant](https://www.cognizant.com/us/en) and reside in New York City.
 My interests lie in automation, NLP, data engineering and full-stack web/mobile app development.
 I enjoy learning frameworks like React, React Native and working in Python/JS languages as well as reading on System Design/Architecture.
 I also love doing puzzles on [HackerRank](https://www.hackerrank.com/ganton000) and playing [Chess](https://www.chess.com/member/anton-d4e4)!

-- 🔭 I’m currently working on Responsive Chat Applications
+- 🔭 I’m currently working on
-- 🌱 I’m currently learning React & React Native
+- 🌱 I’m currently learning React Native
-- 📚 Goals for 2022: Become proficient with React, AWS & learn more on NLP.
+- 📚 Goals for 2022: Become proficient with React & AWS.

 Feel free to connect and reach out to me on [LinkedIn](https://www.linkedin.com/in/ganton000/)